OrthodoxFriar/GrokTheCode/README.md

 **Grok**
 *To understand profoundly through intuition or empathy.*

+## Precision Matters

+### 2 Universal Rules

+1. The power of any language is derived directly from it's rules.
+2. Given 2 choices of programming language, humans will always choose the less constrained and easier to learn.

+The now settled debate between HTML and XHTML shows the truth of these 2 rules.
+XHTML is vastly more powerful through it's ability to be extended but because you must follow the rules, it actually consumes fewer resources.
+Open a browser with half a dozen tabs and then look at the system resources being used, Windows XP would run on the resources consumed by a modern browser, compare that to an XML processor.

+Now find a few random sites that look nice and run them through a validator.
+Usually any given site will have 2 or 3 dozen errors and there is a 50-50 chance that it was software generated and contains nothing but javascript pulling in resources.
+Loose rules promote sloppy code.

 ## Pandoc Markdown

 Well written 'Pandoc Markdown' will convert to predictable error free HTML every time.
-Since the conversion is so predictable the styles can be applied with precision and there are a hundred other formats that the markdown file can be converted to.
+Since the conversion is so predictable the styles can be applied with precision and there are 3 dozen other formats that the markdown file can be converted to including 'Literate Haskell'.

 ## Emacs and Vim